xinyirachel/VintageFashion/README.md

 ![Show](/docs/show.png)

 ### Target audience
-The target audience is Australian people who want to sell their old clothese or buying vintage clothese to saving money (There are also people buy vintage for collection).
+The target audience is people who want to sell their old clothese or buying vintage clothese to saving money (There are also people buy vintage for collection).

 ### Tech stack
 The following tech stack were used: